ayush51/tutorial/tutorial.md

 The button, by default, will only be shown if an agent is logged in to the Surfly admin page.
 This can also be disabled, if you wish.

+<a name="session_id"></a>
 #### The session ID approach

 The session ID approach enables a small, discrete icon to be added to your website.
 When a visitor clicks on this icon, they will start a Surfly session.

 #### Integrate with existing chat solutions

+You may wish to add certain aspects of Surfly functionality to your website or product.
+For example, if you have already established your own video or text chat, you may want to add only the co-browsing functionality.
+Surfly can be integrated fully into your own product, so that it sits as a transparent addition to your product.

 #### Create your own invite page